kumarshantanu/bitumen/DOC.md

 Springer can be used to:

+* Accomplish Dependency Injection without XML/annotations
-* Work with SQL databases
+* Work with SQL databases using JDBC
-* Emulate key-value store
+* Emulate key-value store over JDBC

 Springer uses [`javax.sql.DataSource`](http://docs.oracle.com/javase/8/docs/api/javax/sql/DataSource.html) to obtain JDBC connections.
 You can use [Apache DBCP](http://commons.apache.org/proper/commons-dbcp/), [BoneCP](http://jolbox.com/) or a